FAIRmat-NFDI/pynxtools/paper/paper.md

 ---
-title: 'pynxtools: A framework for generating NeXus files from raw file formats.'
+title: 'pynxtools: A framework for generating NeXus files from formats across disciplines.'
 tags:
   - Python
   - NeXus